|Species||Canis lupus arctos|

 The Arctic Wolf has a very northern range.
 These wolves specialize by feeding on muskoxen and arctic hares.
 The Gray Wolf, by contrast, has a much more southern range and specializes feeding on prey like deer, elk, and moose.
 While this might not seem like a big difference, it actually creates barriers between the two groups.

 The Gray Wolf and Arctic Wolf are still considered one species because they can still technically interbreed – their actual genes have not changed much.
 However, interbreeding between Arctic Wolves and Gray Wolves is unlikely to happen because they live such different lives.
 Gray Wolves are used to digging dens, whereas Arctic Wolves cannot dig through the frozen permafrost of the northern tundra and must use rock outcroppings, caves, and other forms of shelter.
 Plus, the Gray Wolf and Arctic Wolf occupy different regions and do not usually cross paths.
-You can see this on the map below, which shows the ranges for all the subspecies of Gray Wolf:

 Further, the two subspecies must hunt for prey in very different ways.
 Gray Wolves can live in smaller groups to take down deer and elk, but the Arctic Wolf must live in fairly large groups to bring down their very large prey: the muskoxen.
 Together, these slight differences keep the groups separated just enough that they may someday become completely different species!